Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Ablation studies.

-As shown in Table.~\ref{tab:general-utility}, models trained with down-graded optimizers and Hybrid have competitive performance relative to the upgraded FO optimizer, confirming that lower-grade optimizers do not necessarily compromise general utility.
+As shown in Table.~\ref{tab:general-utility}, models trained with down-graded optimizers and Hybrid etain competitive performance relative to the upgraded FO optimizer, confirming that lower-grade optimizers do not necessarily compromise general utility.

+\paragraph{Run time evaluation.} As shown in \textbf{Table.\,\ref{tab:run-time}}, downgraded optimizers such as ZO and Hybrid achieve comparable wall-clock time to standard first-order optimizers.
+While ZO uses multiple function evaluations, the absence of backward passes and the limited number of unlearning iterations make its cost practically similar.
+We also observe that downgraded optimizers are significantly \textit{more efficient} than the robust-optimization baseline SAM, whose sharpness-aware updates require an expensive inner loop.
+In contrast, our Hybrid method alternates between FO and ZO updates without introducing any nested optimization, preserving efficiency while improving robustness.